Burn Notice Characters

 Photo of Robin Givens playing Burn Notice TV character Kandi

 A mean spirited woman with many assault charges who was part of Timo’s gang for a major jewel heist.
 She was the 'muscle.'
 When the job was cut short due to the early riging of the alarm by Sam, she was conned by MW into thinking that Timo had actually gotten the diamonds and was double-crossing them.
 After their gathering point was blown up she went after Timo and killed him.
-Current location: At large.

 Seen in episodes: 17